 - a.
 The Work Programme is as follows.
-The description provides an indication of the topics that will be reviewed based on existing Subsidiary collective agreements.
-Given the variation across the Subsidiary collective agreements, the Parties may develop alternative provisions which provide entitlements for kaimahi and which support the future direction of Te Pūkenga. - b.
+The description provides an indication of the topics that will be reviewed based on existing divisional schedules.
+Given the variation across the divisional schedules, the Parties may develop alternative provisions which provide entitlements for kaimahi and which support the disestablishment of Te Pūkenga. - b.
 Additional topics may be added to the work programme by agreement.